J. T. Compher: International play

 Compher first represented the United States in international competition at the 2012 World U-17 Hockey Challenge.
 He had a team-leading four goals and seven assists in six games, including a goal in Team USA's gold-medal loss to Russia, and was named to the Tournament All-Star Team.
 That same year, Compher won a gold medal with Team USA at the 2012 IIHF World U18 Championships, recording two goals and five points in six games.
 He returned the following year as captain for Team USA at the 2013 IIHF World U18 Championships.
 Compher registered three goals and seven points in seven games, while the United States won the silver medal, falling 3–2 to Canada in the championship.

 Compher was meant to play for the United States junior team at the 2014 World Junior Ice Hockey Championships, but he sustained a foot injury during practice and was cut from the team.
 The following year, he was one of several Wolverines to attend the 2015 World Junior Ice Hockey Championships, where he was held pointless in five games for the fifth-place United States team.

 All three members of Compher's "CCM Line" at Michigan were selected to represent the United States senior team at the 2016 IIHF World Championship in Russia.
 He recorded one goal and three points in 10 games, while the United States finished in fourth place, losing to Russia in the bronze-medal game.
 He returned the following year as one of nine Avalanche players to participate in the 2017 IIHF World Championship in Germany and France.
 There, he recorded two goals in eight contests.

 Personal life

 When deciding on his name, Compher's parents first decided on the initials "J. T." before filling them out with his first and middle name, "Joseph Taylor".
-His younger sister, Jesse, is also a professional ice hockey player for the Toronto Sceptres and is a member of the United States women's national ice hockey team, with whom she won a silver medal at the 2022 Winter Olympics.
+His younger sister, Jesse, is also a professional ice hockey player for PWHL Detroit and is a member of the United States women's national ice hockey team, with whom she won a silver medal at the 2022 Winter Olympics.
 She played college ice hockey for the Boston University Terriers and the Wisconsin Badgers.